mew-os/.github/profile/README.md

 # MewOS

-Experimental GrapheneOS fork for personal use
+Experimental LineageOS fork for personal use